 GRADE-POINT AVERAGE (Quality-Point Average or QPA): learn how it's figured.
 Some majors require a specific QPA (i.e. education) to take upper-level courses or complete an internship.
 Employers generally look for QPAs above 3.0.

 HELP!
-Is available from the Advising Center, Counseling Services, Residence Life Services, Career Services, Keeling Health Center, Financial Aid, Registrar, Tutoring Center, The Writing Center, and TRIO Student Support Services.
+Is available from the Advising Center, Counseling Services, Residence Life Services, Career Development Center, Keeling Health Center, Financial Aid, Registrar, Tutoring Center, The Writing Center, and TRIO Student Support Services.
 Remember, you can always ask your advisor.

 Internships are generally completed the summer of your JUNIOR year.